American Options with Asymmetric Information and Reflected BSDE: RBSDE in an initially enlarged filtration

-Since our study will be based on the connection between RBSDE and optimal stopping problems, we shall restrict our attention to the case $f$ is a given $\widehat{\F}$-progressively measurable process.
-Now by proving the martingale representation property for the martingales depending on a parameter, we can define parametrized reflected BSDE in the product space.
-Consider the filtered probability space $(\widehat{\Omega},{\widehat{\f}},{\widehat{\F}},\widehat{\p}),$ We introduce a solution of a parametrized RBSDE with the coefficient $f$ to be a triple $(Y_t(.),Z_t(.),K_t(.))_{0 \leq t \leq T}$ of $\widehat{\F}$-progressively measurable processes satisfying
+\end{proof} Since our study will be based on the connection between RBSDE and optimal stopping problems, we shall restrict our attention to the case in which a generator $f$ of an RBSDE is just an $\widehat{\F}-$progressively measurable process.
+Now by employing the representation property for martingales depending on a parameter of the preceding theorem, we can define and solve parametrized reflected BSDE in the product space.
+For a probability measure $Q$ on $(\widehat{\Omega},{\widehat{\f}},{\widehat{\F}})$, we consider the following spaces